omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 class(f(5))
 ```

 This behaviour only works inside functions, though.
-If you call `substitute` in the global environment it considers variables as names and does not substitute them for their values.
+If you call `substitute` in the global environment, it considers variables as names and does not substitute them for their values.

 ```{r}
 x <- 5